Montour family: Madam Montour

 Carondawanna was killed about 1729 in battle with the Catawba; after the death of her husband, Montour moved with her family to Otstonwakin, on the Lawi-sahquick (Loyalsock Creek), now Montoursville, Lycoming County, Pennsylvania.

 She served as interpreter on several occasions, notably Albany in 1711, and Philadelphia in 1727.
 Her skills were highly valued such that in 1719 the Commissioners for Indian Affairs in Albany decreed that she should receive "a man's pay."

 Andrew Montour

 Andrew Montour (c.
 1720–1772) was the eldest son of Madam Montour.
 He was commissioned a captain by the British in 1754 during the French and Indian War.
 Later he commanded of a raiding party in Ohio in 1764 during Pontiac's Rebellion (1763-1766).
 He was granted land in Pennsylvania by the colonial government.
 He married Sally Ainse.
 His son John served on the side of the colonists in the American Revolution.
 Another son, Nicholas, became a wealthy businessman and landowner in Canada.

 Margaret Montour

-Margaret Montour, (1690–), also known as French Margaret, the eldest daughter (some say niece) of Madam Montour, married an Katarioniecha (Peter Quebeck), a Mohawk.
+Margaret Montour, (1690–), also known as French Margaret, the eldest daughter (some say niece) of Madam Montour, married Katarioniecha (Peter Quebeck), a Mohawk.
 They resided at a village called on a 1759 map "French Margaret's Town" (Wenschpochkechung), on the west branch of the Susquehanna at the mouth of Lycoming Creek (now Williamsport, Pennsylvania).
 The couple had at least five children: